The Fan (1996 film): Box office

-The film brought in $18,626,419 in the United States and Canada.
-The opening weekend brought in $6,271,406 and then dropped down 47.2% the subsequent weekend.
+The film grossed $18,626,419 in the United States and Canada.
+The opening weekend was $6,271,406 and it dropped 47.2% the subsequent weekend.
+Internationally, it grossed $23.6 million, for a worldwide total of $42.2 million.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 37% based on reviews from 30 critics.
+On Rotten Tomatoes, The Fan has an approval rating of 37%, based on reviews from 30 critics.
 The website's critics' consensus states: "Tony Scott's visceral flash proves to be an ill fit for The Fan, a queasy tale of obsession that succeeds at making audiences uncomfortable, but strikes out when it comes to delivering the thrills."
-On Metacritic, the film has a weighted average score of 32 out of 100 based on reviews from 16 critics, indicating "generally unfavorable reviews."
-Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A+ to F.
+On Metacritic, the film has a weighted average score of 32 out of 100, based on reviews from 16 critics, indicating "generally unfavorable" reviews.
+Audiences surveyed by CinemaScore gave the film a grade "B−" on a scale of A+ to F.